AyushPanday1/Booking.com/README.md

 ⭐ **User Reviews and Ratings**: Make informed decisions with genuine user reviews and ratings for each hotel.

-🗺️ **Interactive Maps**: View hotel locations on interactive maps for better visualization.

-📱 **Responsive Design**: Enjoy a seamless experience across all devices, from desktop to tablet to mobile.

 🔒 **User Authentication**: Securely manage your bookings through user accounts with authentication.

 ## Installation